Biography of Tatsuya Yoshinaga

 Experience & Education

-Business owner for YOSHINAGA MUSIC2016 to Present (about a year and a half)
+Business owner for YOSHINAGA MUSIC2016 to Present (about 4 years)